 How can Equiom support your private wealth needs in Hong Kong?

 This would typically take the form of a Hong Kong private limited company.
 It may also be a foreign entity and registered under Part 16 of the Hong Kong Companies Ordinance.
 Our services would include the incorporation and subsequent provision of corporate services to this SFO company to include company secretarial services, bookkeeping, pay roll and tax filing services.

 As per the requirements in the law, a SFO is required to employ at least two individuals, whether they are family members or non-related professionals.
 Hong Kong has a deep talent pool, but where the SFO wish to proceed with a visa application for an international talent or a family member, Equiom may guide the client and handle the application processing.
 We are experienced to handle payroll, mandatory provident fund obligations and local tax filings.

 Under this new tax regime the FIHV can be registered in Hong Kong or overseas, be incorporated as a company, fund, partnership or take the trust form.
 Equiom has a strong international presence across many of the world’s financial centres, resulting in extensive experience in establishing a broad range of vehicles in various jurisdictions.

 As part of the SFO structuring, most clients would also take this opportunity to plan for wealth transfer to the next generation.
 Often the resulting ownership structure will include one or more trusts as this allows for flexibility compared to wills.
 Equiom has more than 40 years’ experience in assisting clients with the set up and administration of trusts.

 Whether you are exploring the benefits of an SFO or FIHV for the first time or are ready to take the next steps in your investment journey, our experienced and multidisciplined team can support all of your needs.
 Equiom Hong Kong can be your trusted partner.
-Please contact Joe Cheung or Gianmarco Mizzi to learn more.
+Please contact Gianmarco Mizzi to learn more.